LiviLammister/framework-dashboard/README.md

 * When writing code, I like to start as simply as possible.
 I believe the simplest way to display all of the required data is to use a sortable table, so that is where I will begin.
 * Whenever I am deciding between multiple npm packages, I always check the package's stats on npmjs.com.
 My feeling is that npm determined weekly downloads, issues, and pull requests are the best stats for determining the quality of a repository, so that is what I will use as well.
+* I am having issues getting downloads data, so for now I am going to switch to forks.

 ## Development server